volpeo/turbolinks/README.md

 ***Load* a fresh version of a page from the server:**
 * `page:before-change` a Turbolinks-enabled link has been clicked *(see below for more details)*
 * `page:fetch` starting to fetch a new target page
+* `page:fetch:progress` the page is fecthing, information about how much bytes are sent is sent
 * `page:receive` the page has been fetched from the server, but not yet parsed
 * `page:change` the page has been parsed and changed to the new version and on DOMContentLoaded
 * `page:update` is triggered whenever page:change is PLUS on jQuery's ajaxSucess, if jQuery is available (otherwise you can manually trigger it when calling XMLHttpRequest in your own code)